Andrew Haigh: Career

 Haigh co-created, co-produced and occasionally wrote and directed the HBO drama series Looking (2014–2016), about a group of gay men in San Francisco, which struggled to attract audiences despite receiving generally positive reviews from critics.
 Cancelled after two seasons, the series finished with a two-hour TV movie in 2016.
 Haigh's next film, Lean on Pete, based on the Willy Vlautin novel about a teenage boy in Oregon, premiered at the 74th Venice International Film Festival in 2017.
 It was released in cinemas and on VOD in April–May 2018 and received critical acclaim.
 In October 2016, Haigh was announced as the writer-director of The North Water, a mini-series based on the novel of the same name by Ian McGuire.
-Filming was expected to start in Summer 2018.
-After some filming delays in March 2020 due to the COVID-19 pandemic, it was release between 15 July and 12 August on BBC Two in 2021.
+Filming began in summer 2018.
+After some filming delays in March 2020 due to the COVID-19 pandemic, it was released between 15 July and 12 August on BBC Two in 2021.

+In 2023, Haigh returned to film directing the romance drama All of Us Strangers starring Andrew Scott and Paul Mescal.
+The film is an adaptation of the Taichi Yamada novel Strangers (1988).
+The film premiered at the 50th Telluride Film Festival to critical acclaim and was distributed by Searchlight Pictures.
+The film also screened across the UK as a part of the BFI London Film Festival and is set to appear at the New York Film Festival on As of 16 October 2023.
+Peter Debruge of Variety praised the film writing, "Haigh brings a sense of intimacy to this movie, presenting us with characters who are willing to be vulnerable to partners they barely know.
+It’s sexy, of course, but also quite moving, as this kind of exposed honesty feels like the foundation for any relationship".

+In 2024, Haigh directed a music video for the Pet Shop Boys song "A New Bohemia".
+Filmed in Margate, the video features Tracey Emin and Russell Tovey.

+Influences

+Haigh participated in the 2022 Sight and Sound poll, which is held once every 10 years for contemporary filmmakers to select their 10 favourite films in no particular order; he chose Black Narcissus (1947), Some Like It Hot (1959), L'avventura (1960), The Manchurian Candidate (1962), Cries and Whispers (1972), Don't Look Now (1973), Watership Down (1978), Ratcatcher (1999), Uzak (2002), and The Holy Girl (2004).

 Personal life

-Haigh is married to novelist Andy Morwood.
-The couple has two daughters.
-Haigh identifies as an atheist.
+Haigh is gay.
+He is married to Andy Morwood, with whom he has two daughters.